garywongkai/tp/docs/UserGuide.md

 * Interest **must be alphanumeric**
 * If multiple `tag` are added, separate with a space (e.g t/friends t/neighbours)
 * if multiple `interest` are added, separate with a space (e.g i/basketball i/shopping)
+* You should be unable to add a duplicate person.
+To know what is considered a duplicate person, see Duplication under the [field constraints](#field-constraints) section.

 **Tip:** A person can have any number of tags or interests (including 0)